macrogreg/sdk-dotnet/Doc/Articles/Temporal_SDK_for-DotNet_High-Level_Spec.md

 <small>Query handlers always have a logical result value.
 Query handlers must not interact with Temporal orchestration functionality, and must complete synchronously.
 Thus, query signal handlers must return:</small>
   - <small>Any value _except_: `Task`, `Task<T>`, or other Task-like awaitable types</small>

-* <small>**Note**: Although no restrictions other then mentioned above are placed on the return types of Queries and on the type of `T` (in `Task<T>`) in Main Routine signatures, it is _strongly_ recommended that JSON-like objects with named properties are used.
+* <small>**Note**: Although no restrictions other than mentioned above are placed on the return types of Queries and on the type of `T` (in `Task<T>`) in Main Routine signatures, it is _strongly_ recommended that JSON-like objects with named properties are used.
 The reasons are related to successful versioning strategies.
 (A detailed discussion of versioning is not in scope here.)</small>

 ### Interfaces for Workflow Implementations